bowen-upenn/scene_graph_commonsense/README.md

 3. We design a commonsense validation pipeline that bakes commonsense knowledge from large language models into our model during training, while eliminating the necessity to access large language models at testing time.
 4. We show that these techniques can also be used to enhance the performance of other existing scene graph generation algorithms.

+## TODOs
+1. Clean up the codes for efficient single-image inference.
+2. Clean up the codes for integrating the Bayesian classification head into other scene graph generation algorithms, starting from a common [code framework](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
+3. Clean up the codes for running experiments on the OpenImage V6 dataset.

 ## Dependencies
 Please check [requirements.txt](requirements.txt).
 You can run the following commands to create a virtual environment and install all the requirements: